grrolland/ngx-distributed-shm/README.md

   - SET : set a value in the storage
   - GET : get a value from the storage
   - TOUCH : update the ttl of a key
+  - DELETE : delete a key from the sorage
   - INCR  : increment the value for a key

  In a clustered deployement (2 or more instances), a client need to connect to only one instance to see all the storage.
 The goal is to provide a near storage associated with an nginx instance.